TanKnight7/Discord-Bot/README.md

 # Discord-Bot
 Discord Bot - Lazy Programmer

-1) Open the api keys
+1) Open the apikeys.py file
 2) fill the blanks a with right answer!